SonyaMoisset/Pluralsight_Training/README.md

 - Speeding up Your CSS Workflow with Sass and Compass by Gary Simon
 - Haml and Sass by Geoffrey Grosenbach
 - Responsive In-Browser Web Page Design with HTML and CSS by Karen Menezes
+- A Better CSS: LESS and SASS by Shawn Wildermuth
 - SMACSS: Scalable Modular Architecture for CSS by Jonathan Snook

 ## SVG